RossAscends/STMP/README.md

   - (⛔) clears the saved Usernames and UniqueID from localStorage.
     - If you are not the primary Host you will lose any roles you were given.
     - You will be asked to register a new username next time you sign in on the same browser.
+  - (🔊) (only on mobile) will cause a 10 minute silent audio to play when you minimize the browser window, preventing the websocket from being disconnected while the window is minimized.
+This is played each time you minimize the app.

 #### In the Chat Windows